shepner/Docker/Engine/RancherOS/README.md

 3.  obtain the ip address of the system:  ```ifconfig eth0```
 4.  on your local machine, generate the ssh keypair you intend to use:  ```ssh-keygen -t rsa```
 5.  ssh to the system:  ```ssh rancher@<ip address>```
-6.  create the config file using the appropriate template (cloud-config-\<hostname\>.yml):  ```vi cloud-config.yml``` Note: dont forget to fill in the blanks!
+6.  download the config file: ```wget https://github.com/shepner/Docker/blob/master/Engine/RancherOS/cloud-config.yml```
+7.  edit the file:  ```vi cloud-config.yml```
-7.  install RancherOS to disk and reboot:  ```sudo ros install -c cloud-config.yml -d /dev/sda```
+8.  install RancherOS to disk and reboot:  ```sudo ros install -c cloud-config.yml -d /dev/sda```
-8.  the local machine should now be able to ssh using the key
+9.  the local machine should now be able to ssh using the key

 To [enable vmware tools](http://rancher.com/docs/os/system-services/adding-system-services/):
 1.  ssh to RancherOS